jaatboi/tradingview-webhook/README.md

-TradingView to Telegram Webhook

-A simple, free, and self-hosted solution to send alerts from TradingView directly to a Telegram chat or channel.

-This project uses a lightweight Node.js server hosted on the free tier of Render to act as a bridge between TradingView's webhook notifications and the Telegram Bot API.

-Features

-Completely Free: Utilizes the free tiers of Render, GitHub, and Telegram.

-Instant Notifications: Get your TradingView alerts delivered to any Telegram channel or chat in real-time.

-Easy to Deploy: A step-by-step guide makes setup straightforward, even for non-developers.

-Reliable: Includes instructions for setting up a free uptime monitor to prevent the server from sleeping.

-Secure: Your API keys and secrets are stored safely as environment variables and are not exposed in the code.

-How It Works

-A Telegram Bot is created to act as the sender of the alerts.

-A Node.js/Express server is deployed on Render.
-This server has a single endpoint (/webhook).

-TradingView is configured to send a POST request to this /webhook URL whenever an alert is triggered.

-The server receives the request and immediately forwards the message to your specified Telegram chat or channel via the Telegram Bot API.

-Quick Setup Guide

-For a detailed walkthrough, please refer to the instructions.md file.

-Get Telegram Credentials:

-Create a new bot using @BotFather on Telegram to get your Bot Token.

-Create a new channel, add the bot as an administrator, and find your Chat ID.

-Deploy the Server:

-Fork this repository or create your own on GitHub with the provided server.js and package.json files.

-Sign up for Render using your GitHub account.

-Create a new "Web Service" on Render, connecting it to your repository.

-Use the following settings:

-Runtime: Node

-Build Command: npm install

-Start Command: node server.js

-Add your TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID as environment variables in the "Advanced" settings.

-Deploy the service and copy the provided URL (e.g., https://your-app.onrender.com).

-Configure TradingView:

-In your TradingView alert settings, enable the "Webhook URL" option.

-Paste your Render URL, adding /webhook to the end (e.g., https://your-app.onrender.com/webhook).

-Create your alert.

-Keep it Alive (Crucial):

-Sign up for a free monitoring service like UptimeRobot.

-Set up a new HTTP(s) monitor to ping your base Render URL (e.g., https://your-app.onrender.com) every 5 minutes.
-This prevents the free instance from spinning down.

-Technology Stack

-Backend: Node.js, Express.js

-Hosting: Render

-Version Control: Git & GitHub

-Configuration

-The following environment variables are required for the server to function:

-TELEGRAM_BOT_TOKEN: Your unique token from BotFather.

-TELEGRAM_CHAT_ID: The ID of the channel or chat where messages should be sent.
+System for Transmitting TradingView Alerts to Telegram

+Introduction

+This document provides a technical overview of a system designed to transmit alerts from the TradingView platform to a designated Telegram channel or chat.
+The implementation uses a server-side application, hosted on the Render platform, which functions as an intermediary between the TradingView webhook service and the Telegram Bot Application Programming Interface (API).

+System Attributes

+Cost Efficiency: The solution operates exclusively within the complimentary service tiers offered by Render, GitHub, and Telegram, thereby incurring no monetary costs.

+Real-Time Data Transmission: The architecture is designed for the near-instantaneous relay of notifications from the originating platform to the specified Telegram destination.

+Streamlined Deployment: The setup protocol enables a structured and methodical deployment process, designed for clarity and efficiency.

+Operational Uptime: The guide includes methodologies to ensure persistent service availability, mitigating interruptions from platform-specific inactivity protocols.

+Data Security: Sensitive credentials, such as API tokens, are managed as environment variables to ensure confidentiality and prevent their exposure within the codebase.

+Operational Architecture

+The system operates through a coordinated sequence of processes.
+First, a Telegram Bot is created to serve as the notification agent.
+Next, a Node.js server using the Express.js framework is deployed to a hosting environment.
+This server is configured with a dedicated endpoint to receive incoming webhook data.
+The TradingView platform is then set up to dispatch a POST request containing the alert payload to this endpoint when a predefined condition is met.
+Upon receiving the request, the server processes the payload and makes a call to the Telegram Bot API to forward the alert content to the pre-configured Telegram chat identifier.

+Deployment and Configuration Protocol

+A comprehensive set of instructions is available in the instructions.md document.
+The following is an abridged version of the procedure.

+Acquire Telegram Credentials: The initial phase requires generating a Bot Token through the @BotFather on Telegram.
+Additionally, a target Chat ID must be identified, which corresponds to the channel or group where the bot has the necessary permissions.

+Deploy the Server: The server-side application is deployed on the Render platform.
+This requires a GitHub repository containing the server.js and package.json files.
+A new "Web Service" is then created in the Render dashboard, linked to the repository, and configured with the appropriate runtime (Node), build command (npm install), and start command (node server.js).
+The TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID must be defined as environment variables in the service's advanced settings.
+After a successful deployment, a unique URL will be assigned to the service.

+Configure TradingView Webhook: In the alert configuration panel on the TradingView platform, the webhook notification option must be enabled.
+The URL provided by Render, with the /webhook path appended, should be supplied as the target endpoint.

+Maintain Service Uptime: To counteract the inactivity spin-down of Render's free hosting tier, the use of an external monitoring service like UptimeRobot is required.
+A monitor should be configured to send an HTTP(s) request to the base URL of the Render service at regular intervals (e.g., every five minutes) to ensure continuous availability.

+Technological Implementation

+Backend Framework: Node.js, Express.js

+Hosting Provider: Render

+Version Control System: Git & GitHub

+Configuration Parameters

+The following parameters, configured as environment variables, are required for the system to operate:

+TELEGRAM_BOT_TOKEN: The unique authentication token provided by BotFather for the designated bot.

+TELEGRAM_CHAT_ID: The unique identifier for the target Telegram chat or channel designated to receive notifications.

+telegram.me/whojaat